Vice President, Store Operations, Starbucks

-For Leslie Hampel T’07, director of global strategy at Starbucks, a luxury handbag and a skinny latte aren’t that different.
+For Leslie Hampel T’07, vice president of store operations at Starbucks, a luxury handbag and a skinny latte aren’t that different.
 The decision to purchase either product, she asserts, is driven by the same consumer desire.

 “Why are consumers willing to spend $500 on a Coach handbag when there are much less expensive options?” she asks.
 “Coffee comes with a similar consideration when a customer decides, ‘I’m going to buy a $5 cup of coffee,’ rather than making it at home for a fraction of the cost.
 They are both premium retail experiences.”